 \section{Producing Attack Signal using LED lights}

 We used a simulation framework to generate adversarial light signals for a given scene and camera parameters.
-To validate that these simulation results are effective in the real world, we implement the attack using programmable LEDs.
-The primary challenge we address here is modulating an LED according to the optimizer output signal $\digsignal$, a vector of reals in $[0, 1]$.
+To validate that these signals are effective in the real world, we implement the attack using programmable LEDs.
+The primary challenge we address here is modulating an LED according to the optimized signal $\digsignal$, a vector of reals in $[0, 1]$.

 We use an Arduino Atmel Cortex M-3 chip (clock rate $84$~MHz) to drive a pair of RGB LEDs.\footnote{MTG7-001I-XML00-RGBW-BCB1 from Marktech Optoelectronics.} We used a Samsung Galaxy~S7 for taking images, whose read out time ($\readouttime$) is around $10~\mus$.
-The camera takes images at resolution $3024\times 3024$, which is $12$x larger than the input size that our algorithm requires($252\times252$).(Our optimization process resizes images to ($224\times224$) before passing to ResNet-101 classifier).
+The camera takes images at resolution $3024\times 3024$, which is $12$x larger than the input size that our algorithm requires $252\times252$.
+Our optimization process resizes images to $224\times224$ before passing to ResNet-101 classifier.
 Thus, when a full-resolution image is resized to the dimensions of the model, 12 rows of data get resized to 1 row.
 We account for this by defining an effective readout time of $120~\mus$.
 That is, the LED signal is held for $120~\mus$ before moving to the next value in $\digsignal$.
 Recall that we do not need to change the signal intensity within the readout time because any changes during that time will be averaged by the sensor array.

 We drive the LEDs using pulse width modulation to produce the intensities specified in the digital-version of attack signal $\digsignal$.
 Driving three channels simultaneously with one driver requires pre-computing a schedule for the PWM widths.
 This process requires fine-grained delays, so we use the \textsf{delayMicroseconds} function in the Arduino library that provides accurate delays greater than $4~\mus$.
-The attack might require delays smaller than this value, but it occurs rarely and does not have an effect on the fabricated signal (Sec. \ref{sec:expts}).\footnote{There can be small difference between the period for duty cycle and the camera readout time ($\readouttime$).
-But as our exposure rate $\exptime >= 0.5~ms$ is nearly two orders of magnitude larger than row readout time $\readouttime=10~\mus$, this difference has only little affect on our attack.} To minimize overhead due to library calls, we used direct write-through on the microcontroller ports.
+The attack might require delays smaller than this value, but it occurs rarely and does not have an effect on the fabricated signal (\secref{sec:expts}).\footnote{There can be a small difference between the period for duty cycle and the camera readout time ($\readouttime$).
+But as our exposure rate $\exptime >= 0.5~ms$ is significantly larger than row readout time $\readouttime=10~\mus$, this difference has only little affect on our attack.}